Dav3vlan/mcsite/README.md

 When contributing, only include the project files - do not include the virtual environment.

 ## Deployment
 Deployment is handled by members of Macon Code.
 We are running on Google Cloud.
-If you are comfortable with server side development, or want to learn more get involved!
+If you are comfortable with server-side development, or want to learn more, get involved!

 ## License

 All rights reserved.